Full Time Missionaries

-For months God spoke to me to gather my friends and feed the homeless in Pretoria Central Business District however I was fearful because of the stigma of crime and violence in the area.
-When I eventually obeyed we had a bag full of sandwiches and a getaway car for the first outreach.
-Needless to say, we just gave out the sandwiches and sped off in the getaway car however from that moment we grew in revelation, loving people and actually engaging in conversation and prayer.
+For months God spoke to me about gathering my friends to feed the homeless in Pretoria Central Business District, however I was fearful because of the stigma of crime and violence in the area.
+When I eventually obeyed, we had a bag full of sandwiches and a ”getaway car” for the first outreach.
+Needless to say, we just gave out the sandwiches and sped off in the “getaway car” that day.
+However from that moment we started growing in revelation, loving people and actually engaging in conversation and prayer.

-I always believed that I was called for business and ministry however as my relationship grew with God, I can see how He prepared me through the business world to rely on Him as my sole Provider as causing me to enter the position of full time missionary.
+I always believed that I was called for business and ministry, however as my relationship grew with God, I can now see how He prepared me through the business world to rely on Him as my sole Provider and helping me to enter the position of full time missionary.

-It has always been the greatest privilege to say “yes” to what God asks of me and keep on responding in obedience.
-Sometimes it comes at a great personal cost to lay down your life and follow Him knowing that He is my portion and reward.
+It has always been the greatest privilege to say “yes” to what God asks of me and to keep on responding in obedience.
+Sometimes it comes at a great personal cost to lay down your life and follow Him, but knowing Him is my portion and great reward.

-When I was still very young, I was fortunate to be introduced to the understanding that we were created for a purpose, my mother had a key role in this leading me to accept Jesus when I was 5 years old.
-As a 12 year old boy, tannie Lizette van Dyk taught us in children’s church at Lewende Woord Brummeria about what ministry is and helped us hear from Holy Spirit ourselves what God’s heart is for us.
-I saw 2 pictures, and both illustrated me preaching, not in a church, but outside and not to people occupying high positions, but people in the villages.
+When I was still very young, I was fortunate to be introduced to the understanding that we were created for a purpose, and my mother had a key role in leading me to accept Jesus when I was 5 years old.
+As a 12 year old boy, Lizette van Dyk taught us in children’s church at Lewende Woord Brummeria about what ministry is and helped us hear from Holy Spirit ourselves and what God’s heart is for us.
+I saw two pictures where I was preaching to people outside in the villages, not to people in ‘high positions” or in churches.

 God’s purpose burnt in my heart.
-Like many people wanted to become police men, firefighters, doctors and nurses, I wanted to do the work of God, and it was not something many people understood.
-It’s been 19 years since I was introduced to my calling, and in the time that passed, I had to walk on roads that was everything but the work of God I expected.
-God’s call comes with a price, and I had to realize in years passed that the price is a life laid down for Jesus.
+Many people wanted to become police men, firefighters, doctors and nurses, but I wanted to do the work of God, and it was not something many people understood.
+It’s been 19 years since I was introduced to my calling, and in the time that passed, I had to walk on roads that was everything but the work of God that I had expected.
+God’s call comes with a price, and I had to realise in the past few years that the price is a life laid down for Jesus.

-We as a family know that we are set aside, our lives look different and everything we do, we do it according to what we see in God’s word and we walk by the leading of Holy Spirit.
+We as a family know that we are set aside, and our lives look different.
+Everything we do, we do according to what we see in God’s Word and we live by the leading of Holy Spirit.
 We raise our kids knowing that we are only stewards of their lives on earth, because they belong to God.

-Since the start of lockdown end March, God shifted something in our lives.
-Overnight our business stopped and we were faced with questions, but it didn’t take us long to realize that even though our business stopped, God was busy with something.
+Since the start of lockdown towards the end of March, God shifted something in our lives.
+Overnight our business stopped and we were faced with questions, but it didn’t take us long to realise that, God was busy with something amidst of it all.
 We immediately got our minds aligned with Christ.
 We tried to make plans to earn income, but nothing worked out.
 We wanted to sell vouchers which would definitely have worked, but we just felt God wanted us to trust Him.
 He changed everything back to trusting Him, and He never let us down one bit.
 In amazing ways He just provided in all our needs!
-Suddenly what I have hoped and prayed for, for a very long time, God started.
+Suddenly God started doing what I had hoped and prayed for, for a very long time.
 Ministry activities started picking up, and after some weeks, on the day of Pentecost Xenia asked about my role in Kingdom Culture.
 We prayed about it, left it aside for almost 2 weeks, and then God showed me His heart.
-We cannot move without knowing what the heart of God is.
+I believe we should not move without knowing what the heart of God is.

-My wife Ulandi and I got married 15 November 2014.
-Our firstborn Lanje was born 22 December 2017 and our second born Lente 4 March 2020.
+Some more of our background: My wife Ulandi and I got married on 15 November 2014.
+Our first Lanje was born on 22 December 2017 and our second Lente 4 March 2020.
 We had to grow as a family coming from different backgrounds, creating a new culture in our home and truly becoming one in our walk.
-As a family, we believe in unity and I always asked God that my family never feel neglected, abandoned or rejected because of ministry, and it was only now that we were ready to walk into what God has for us, together!
+As a family, we believe in unity and I always asked God that my family would never feel neglected, abandoned or rejected because of ministry, and it is only now that I believe that we are ready to walk into what God has for us, together!

 Why Kingdom Culture?
-Xenia and Dian are very dear friends of ours for almost 10 years, and with all the ministries that I have walked with before, it is their way of reaching the lost and most rejected from society that resonated with my heart.
-Everything we ever went through prepared us for this time.
-The unity we experience with Kingdom Culture is awesome, because the things that burn in our hearts, we can express in Kingdom Culture, it comes naturally, nothing is forced.
-A very important aspect of our decision was also the way my family felt safe with the leadership and volunteers of Kingdom Culture.
-It is critical that my family feel so safe that they stand up in God’s call without fear, and that is what I’ve seen.
-Ulandi is very sensitive and I can trust her spirit, and the way she opens her heart amongst the Kingdom Culture family, is both beautiful and empowering.
+Xenia and Dian are very dear friends of ours for almost 10 years, and with all the ministries that I have walked with before, it is their way of reaching the lost and most rejected from society that resonates with our hearts the most.
+Everything we have gone through has prepared us for this time.
+The unity we experience with Kingdom Culture is awesome, because we get to live out our passions that burn in our hearts through this ministry.
+Everything we do comes naturally, nothing is forced.
+A very important aspect of our decision was also the way my family felt safe with the leadership and volunteers of Kingdom Culture, where they can stand up in God’s call without fear.
+Ulandi is very sensitive in the spirit and I trust her discernment, the way she opens her heart amongst the Kingdom Culture family, is both beautiful and empowering.

-We would like to thank you for receiving us in such grace and love, and for accepting us in this beautiful family.
-Thank you to every volunteer and Kingdom Culture leadership, we feel very welcome and we are looking forward to walking this road with you .
-We pray for you and with you, we are excited to see what God is going to do!
+We would like to thank Kingdom Culture leadership, sponsors & volunteers for receiving us in such grace and love, and for accepting us into this beautiful family.
+We feel very welcome; are excited to see what God is going to do and are looking forward to walk this road with you .
+We pray for you with you.
 May His grace be with you forever.

 Love from us,